IPEAA Beam High Quality Hot Rolled 80MM-270MM S235JR

 A3: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-- Q: What are the different types of steel reinforcements used in I-beams?
+- Q: What are the potential drawbacks or limitations of using steel I-beams?

-- Q: Can steel I-beams be used for residential roof structures?
+- Q: Can steel I-beams be used for industrial machinery?

-- Q: How do you calculate the deflection due to shear in a steel I-beam?
+- Q: How do you calculate the torsional stiffness of a steel I-beam?

 Send your message to us